thekayness/cheer-pace/README.md

 CheerPace!

 Self-paced courses are hard to stay motivated in, let's change this by cheering each other on!
 CheerPace is meant to be a place where we can (gently) hold each other accountable for finishing that awesome online course we still haven't finished.
 Users can:
-	-enter a course
-	-enter/update tasks associated with a course
+	enter a course they plan on taking enter/update tasks associated with a course
-	-offer others encouragement with their courses
+	offer others encouragement with their courses

 * Ruby version ~ 2.3.1